La Luz del Mundo: Conviction of Naasón Joaquín for sexual assault of minors

-Accumulation of wealth, and lavish lifestyle of the Joaquín family
+Wealth and lavish lifestyle of the Joaquín family

-The leader of La Luz Del Mundo Naasón Joaquín and his family members, including his father and previous leader Samuel Joaquín, have accumulated millions of dollars in luxury homes throughout the United States, including a private 343 acre exotic animal park in Seguin, Texas called Silver Wolf Ranch, and a luxury home in Palos Verdes Estates.
+La Luz Del Mundo leader Naasón Joaquín and his family members, including his father and previous leader Samuel Joaquín, have accumulated millions of dollars in luxury homes throughout the United States, including a private 343 acre exotic animal park in Seguin, Texas, called Silver Wolf Ranch, and a luxury home in Palos Verdes Estates.
 As of 2019, the exotic zoo was valued at $4.1 million, which includes lions, a white tiger, exotic birds, a mansion, and an adjacent museum where a collection of restored vintage cars are stored.
 According to a church spokesperson, the ranch is divided into two parts, a federally registered nonprofit zoo and wildlife rescue refuge, and a private zoo-themed family retreat.
 The church spokesperson further states that the nonprofit part is funded by donations from church members in Texas, while the private part is funded by family earnings from businesses such as a travel agency in Guadalajara.
 In total, the current director and his siblings are said to own $7.3 million worth in private luxury properties throughout the United States.
 To date the source of their wealth remains unknown.

 More recently, the current director is alleged to have spent $100,000 in a single day at a Beverly Hills store, and regularly travels around the world in a private jet.

+Opposition to expansion

+In the United States, La Luz del Mundo church has at times faced local opposition to its proposed development and construction projects.